NidarshN/prayana_ai/README.md

 ### 9. Short Quiz
 Provide informative facts about the destination location in the form of a multiple-choice quiz.
 Prayāṇa AI engages users with interesting trivia to make the travel planning journey more enjoyable.

+## Note:
+The model requires a lot of tuning as this project was intended to be a tutorial repo for my learning.

 ## Installation

 1. Clone the repository: